 CALL

-Vaccine Injury Lawsuits And Settlements
+Key Considerations for Vaccine Injury Settlements

 Vaccines are generally safe and well-tolerated by most people.
 They have been instrumental in significantly reducing or even eliminating deadly diseases.
 Despite this, people throughout the United States, including here in Hawaii, have been injured by vaccines.
 The National Vaccine Injury Compensation Program (VICP) is a federal government program that was established in 1986 to provide compensation to people who have suffered injuries from certain vaccines.